anjiewang/youtube-influencer-search/README.md

 - Filter by a minimum or maximum number of subscribers
 - Export results to CSV
 - Create an account and save lists of influencers to a personal dashboard
-- Enrich Youtube channel data with scraped Instagram username and follower counts
+- Scrape Instagram username and follower counts for Youtube channels
 - Organize influencers in the dashboard by starring or marking as contacted

 ## Site